andrekolodochka/ogn/OGN-receiver-setup.md

 <details>
   <summary>1.
 Configure WiFi and SSH</summary>
-  Skipt this step if using pre-confgured RPI image
+  Skip this step if using pre-confgured RPI image

   01. Use instructions on [How to configure RPI for headless set up with WiFi and SSH](https://styxit.com/2017/03/14/headless-raspberry-setup.html) to configure WiFi and SSH before using SD card in Raspberry Pi.
 Use the following as the content of wpa_supplicat.conf file: